 Durometer is the measurement of the “hardness” of the squeegee blade.
 The durometer directly affects how much a single print stroke will deposit ink on the garment.
 Here’s a quick guide on the purpose of each durometer:

 60 durometer is one of the softest blades and allows for a thicker ink deposit through lower mesh counts.
 It's ideal for special effects like puff, high density, glitters, and shimmers.

-- 70 durometer is by most popular and versatile in the garment industry, its a great general purpose blade for just about everything.
+70 durometer is by most popular and versatile in the garment industry.
+It's a general-purpose blade for just about everything.

 80 durometer is stiff and will shear the ink layer quickly, leaving a minimal ink deposit.
 This durometer is best for designs going through higher mesh counts with lots of fine details and halftones where a thin ink deposit is needed for design clarity.

 65/90/65 squeegees are a perfect choice for printing HSA water-based inks of all kinds or when working with plastisol inks that require a thicker ink deposit.
 When working with water-based inks or thicker plastisols (like white ink or gels), the soft edge allows for an optimal ink deposit while the stiff 90-duro spine gives you greater control over the flex.